CumulusNetworks/docs/content/cumulus-netq-45/NetQ-Overview/NetQ-Command-Line-Overview.md

 NetQ code examples use the following prompts:

 <!-- vale off -->
-- `cumulus@switch:~$` Indicates the user *cumulus* is logged in to a switch to run the example command
+- `cumulus@switch:~$` indicates the user *cumulus* is logged in to a switch to run the example command
-- `cumulus@host:~$` Indicates the user *cumulus* is logged in to a host to run the example command
+- `cumulus@host:~$` indicates the user *cumulus* is logged in to a host to run the example command
-- `cumulus@netq-appliance:~$` Indicates the user *cumulus* is logged in to either the NetQ Appliance or NetQ Cloud Appliance to run the command
+- `cumulus@netq-appliance:~$` indicates the user *cumulus* is logged in to either the NetQ Appliance or NetQ Cloud Appliance to run the command
-- `cumulus@hostname:~$` Indicates the user *cumulus* is logged in to a switch, host or appliance to run the example command
+- `cumulus@hostname:~$` indicates the user *cumulus* is logged in to a switch, host or appliance to run the example command
 <!-- vale on -->

-To use the NetQ CLI, the switches must be running the Cumulus Linux or SONiC operating system (OS), NetQ Platform or NetQ Collector software, the NetQ Agent, and the NetQ CLI.
+To use the NetQ CLI, the switches must be running the Cumulus Linux or SONiC operating system, NetQ Platform or NetQ Collector software, the NetQ Agent, and the NetQ CLI.
 The hosts must be running CentOS, RHEL, or Ubuntu OS, the NetQ Agent, and the NetQ CLI.
 Refer to {{<link url="Install-NetQ">}} for additional information.

 ### Command Completion